raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 }
 ```

-The nice thing about `character` is that it also works for just one character, so we can dispense with `char`.
+The nice thing about `any` is that it also works for just one character, so we can dispense with `char`.
 And when we supply more than one character, it alternates the descriptions for each character.
-So `character("reg")` becomes the description for:
+So `any("reg")` becomes the description for:

 <div class="mermaid">
   graph LR